Znerual/AlignedSOM/README.md

 The base visualization functions for one Layer and functions for loading the datasets were taken from [PySOMVis](https://github.com/smnishko/PySOMVis).

+## Notebooks

+We provide three notebooks exploring the Algind SOMs implementation.
+* **AlignedSOM_implementation_details:** Description of essential parts of the implemented code in more detail.
+* **AlignedSOM_chainlink:** Visual evaluation of the Alignd SOMs on the Chainlink dataset
+* **AlignedSOM_10clusters:** Visual evaluation of the Alignd SOMs on the 10Clusters dataset

 ## Visualization Example on Animals Dataset

 We show here a small example on the animals dataset as in the paper "Aligned Self-Organizing Maps" [[1]](#1).